aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - MLE
      - True if maximum likelihood fitting was used.

+   * - Weighted
+     - True if weighted fitting was used.

    * - Traces
      - The number of traces analysed.